Britain's incredible regional dishes everyone should try once

 5. Yorkshire pudding

 Whether or not the Yorkshire pudding originated in this northern region of England has always been contested.
 However, as the first written recipe dating to the 18th century references Yorkshire, it certainly helps the local cause.
-Either way, this baked batter pudding – made simply with eggs, flour and milk – has become an integral part of the British Sunday roast dinner and is best enjoyed drenched with gravy.
+Either way, this baked batter pudding – made simply with eggs, flour and milk – has become an integral part of the British Sunday roast dinner and is best enjoyed drenched in gravy.

 4. Lancashire hotpot